philote/againstthedarkconspiracy/README.md

     - Shows for all players, floats in the upper right corner
     - Only the GM can update it
     - On increase a chat message is show to all players
+- Added support for Dice so Nice!, the dice colors match those in the chat window

 ## To Be Done